In this article, you will learn how to choose brandy for cooking and baking.

-As an experienced cook and wine expert, I often get asked about cooking with alcohol, especially brandy.
+As an experienced cook, I often get asked about cooking with alcohol, especially brandy.

 Cooking and baking with brandy adds depth and richness to many dishes.
 However, not all brandies are created equal, and choosing the right one can make all the difference.